 Are you looking for a teaching job?
 If so, congratulations!
 You’ve probably put in hours of hard work to get your applications filled out, your resume and cover letters uploaded, and your work samples prepared.
 Your hard work has paid off and you have landed an interview.
 Now what?
 Check out these tried and true teacher interview tips to help you prepare for the next step and rock your interview!

-7 Interview Tips for Teachers
+7 Teacher Interview Tips

 Tips #1: Practice, practice, practice.

 Ask a good friend or trusted colleague to rehearse with you and give you feedback.
 If you're a new teacher and your university program offers mock interviews, take full advantage of them.

-Do your detective work.
+Tip #2: Do your detective work.

-Go to the school's website to learn as much as you can about their organization and philosophy, and prepare accordingly.
-Think about what types of questions may be asked and how you can tailor your answers to meet their needs.
+Go to the school's website to learn as much as you can about their district and educational philosophy.
+Use these findings to prepare accordingly.

 For instance, if academic achievement is heavily stressed in a school's bio, prepare examples of your proficiency with standards-aligned instruction and assessment methods.
 Show that you know how to use data to drive instruction.